SU_A_27

 [i] And what relationship do you have with the Iraqi community in Antwerp?

 [r] I don’t have many Iraqi friends either.
-That’s a bit difficult because here people want to … They’re not like we were then.
-Because here people have already changed.
-They always wanted to get money… They always wanted money… They always want to sell something to you at a double price.
-They always want to do something wrong with you.
-So I don’t have many Iraqi friends.
-Neither do Syrians.
+That’s a bit difficult because people want here … They are not like us then.
+Because people have already changed here.
+They always want to get money … They always want to have money … They always want to sell something to you with a double price.
+They always want to do something do something wrong with you.
+So I don’t have much Iraqi friends.
+Not Syrians either.
 To be honest, I don’t have that many friends.
-Only colleagues at school or at work.
-Older colleagues from the older schools.
+Only at school, colleagues from school or colleagues from work.
+Old colleagues from the old schools.
 When I was in level 1 and 2.
-But really not much contact.
+But not much real contact.

 [i] And who are your friends?

-[r] But I do have 2 or 3 friends.
+[r] But I have 2 or 3 friends.
 Since I was in Iraq.
-They were my colleagues in athletics when I was in Mosul.
+I also have them in athletics, my colleagues were when I was in Mosul.
 They are also in Antwerp so we are always together.
-I also have another friend from team Iraq.
-But he is of a different category.
-He does powerlifting.
-So he was also from team Iraq.
-So I knew him when I was in Iraq.
-He’s also here in Antwerp so we’re always together.
+I also have another friend a member of Team Iraq.
+But he has a different category.
+He does power lifting.
+So he was also a member of Team Iraq.
+So I already knew him when I was in Iraq.
+He is also here in Antwerp so we are always together.
 But no new friends.

-[r] Yes, with family it is.
-I have my parents-in-law here.
+[r] yes with family though.
+Lots of family.
+I have my in -laws here.
 They also live here in Antwerp.
-My sister-in-law also lives here.
-My wife actually has a lot of family members here in Belgium.
+My sister -in -law also lives here.
+My wife actually has many family members here in Belgium.
 And also in the Netherlands.
 So we are always together.
-We always have parties.
+We always make parties together.
 We are always together.
-I have very good relationships with my wife’s family.
-I don’t have a family here, but she does have her family here.
+I have very good relationships with my wife family.
+I don’t have a family here but she has her family here.

 [i] So 8 years?

-[r] Yes for 8 years.
+[r] yes of 8 years.
 But we have been married since 2015.
 But yes.
 Our relationship was a bit difficult.
-So the only advantage of 2011 is that I got to know my wife.
+So the only advantage of 2011, That I got to know my wife.

 [i] And how did you get to know each other?

 [r] She is my neighbor.
-So we lived on the same street.
+So we lived in the same street.

 [r] No.

 [r] Mosul.
-And we both moved to that neighborhood in 2011.
-And in 2011, 1 month after our move, she also moved to our neighbourhood.
-So we really came together to that neighborhood.
+And we really moved to that neighborhood in 2011.
+And she also moved after 1 month in 2011, she also moved to our neighborhood.
+So we really came to that neighborhood together.
 And after 4 or 5 months we got to know each other.
 She was a friend of my sister.

 [r] Yes.

-[i] And what is she doing in Antwerp now?
+[i] And what is she doing in Antwerp?

-[r] She is studying Dutch but for her it is a bit difficult with her pregnancy.
-And she has stopped using Dutch.
-Because she became pregnant.
-And now we have a baby… she takes care of him and she can’t go to work.
+[r] She studies Dutch but for her it is a bit difficult with her pregnancy.
+And she stopped Dutch.
+Because she has become pregnant.
+And now we have a child … She takes care of him a bit and she can’t start working.
 But she can go to school.

 [i] And how old is your child?